See all 8 Retrace initiatives

 Optimising smart technology

-Including smart thermostats and energy management systems to ensure energy usage based on real-time needs.
+Including home automation and energy management systems to ensure responsible energy usage based on real-time needs.

 Reducing vehicle-reliance